nikkefimov/char-counter/README.md

-A web application where you can enter text and after confirmation get how many and which characters you have entered.
+A web application where you can enter text and after confirmation get how many words and which type you have entered.